 How Does Tooth Bonding Work?

-When patients are embarrassed by disproportionately-sized teeth, those that appear misshapen, jagged edges, permanent staining, and even minor gaps between the teeth, cosmetic dentists generally recommend two treatment options, either porcelain veneers or cosmetic bonding.
+When patients are embarrassed by odd-sized teeth, those that appear misshapen, jagged edges, permanent staining, and even minor gaps between the teeth, cosmetic dentists generally recommend two treatment options, either porcelain veneers or cosmetic bonding.
 While porcelain veneers are designed to create even longer-lasting results thanks to porcelain’s stain resistance and strength, cosmetic bonding offer as number of benefits all its own.

 Some of the unique benefits of choosing cosmetic bonding include: